Chints7323/shop-app-flutter/README.md

-# Online Shopping App using Flutter
+# Android Online Shopping App using Flutter

 1. Application with Email Id authentication using Firebase.
 2. Marketplace like amazon where person can sell or buy product.